cool psychology: a look into fashion from a psychological perspective

 Diversity issues are so very now and despite the work of Baroness Oona King and Lenny Henry in Television Broadcast, things are moving very slowly.

-Our Cool Psychologist this month is Professor Richard Crisp who looks at the brain's struggle to think outside the box and discusses findings from his studies that support higher levels of creative thinking where there is Diversity.
+Our Cool Psychologist this month is Professor Richard Crisp who looks at the brain's struggle to think outside the box and discusses findings from his studies that support higher levels of creative thinking where there is diversity.
 Put simply this means we can be better together when we are different.

-Racism and all other isms are biases can also be explored when we learn how our brain engages with Diversity.
+Racism and all other isms are biases can also be explored when we learn how our brain engages with diversity.
 It's a delicious word...DIVERSITY and although now the watchword for many corporations and institutions Crisp reveals there is a key activity we must observe if we are to have progress.

 And all at i-D are definitely mustered for progress.
-The story of Andrew Moffat an assistant head teacher teaching tolerance for homosexuality in a largely Islamic school, whilst being upfront about his own gay identity which has the support of Muslim parents, is an excellent example of human behaviour confounding bias.
+The story of Andrew Moffat an assistant head teacher teaching tolerance for homosexuality in a largely Islamic school, whilst being upfront about his own gay identity which has the support of Muslim parents, is an excellent example of human behavior confounding bias.

 Meanwhile a large poster on the office wall demanding IDRIS ELBA for JAMES BOND NOW is testament to the fact that not all of us find it difficult to think outside the box.

 Caryn Franklin is former Director of the Fashion Diversity Initiative: All Walks Beyond the Catwalk.
 She is now Professor of Diversity at the faculty of Art design and Architecture at Kingston University.